Europe + Heritage programme 2019-2020

 - Via the Heritage Foreign Visitors Programma, DutchCulture invites European heritage experts to the Netherlands in order to strengthen their Dutch network and introduce them to Dutch examples and practices in their relevant heritage field.

-- A travel grant is set up specifically for Dutch heritage professionals to strengthen their knowledge exchange and their network within Europe.
+- The Europa + Heritage travel grant is set up specifically for Dutch heritage professionals to strengthen their network within Europe and knowledge exchange with European colleagues.
 80 vouchers of 250 euro are made available.
 Young heritage professionals, in particular, are encouraged to make use of the scheme.
 The reports of these visits will be shared on this page.
 For more information see these documents: Travel Grant scheme Europe + Heritage and Application form Travel Grant Europe + Heritage.

-- This grant scheme focuses on initiatives, projects, meetings and activities that strengthen the knowledge exchange between the Netherlands and Europe in the field of heritage.
+- This support grant scheme focuses on initiatives, projects, meetings and activities that strengthen the knowledge exchange between the Netherlands and Europe in the field of heritage.
 Scheme consist of seven grant of 5.000 euro.
 For more information see these documents: Support Grant Scheme Europe + Heritage and Application form Support Grant Europe + Heritage

 For more information, please contact our Europe + Heritage advisor Veysel Yuce.